moneytrackio/tezart/README.md

 ## Feature requests and bugs

-If you want to contribute to this project, please fork the project and submit your pull request.
+If you want to contribute to this project, read the [code of conduct](CONTRIBUTING.md)

 Feature requests and bugs at the [issue tracker](https://github.com/moneytrackio/tezart/issues/new)